NBreunig3/song-alyze/README.md

     E: Current Goals
     F: Future Goals
     G: Using GIT
+    H: Git Submodules
-    H: How to run
+    I: How to run
-    I: Misc
+    J: Misc / Debugging

 // Section A: Our Goal / Project Writeup
     Discover your true vibe